ontodev/robot/README.md

 # Acknowledgments

-The initial version of ROBOT was developed by James Overton, based on requirements and designs given by Chris Mungall, Heiko Dietze and David Osumi-Sutherland.
+The initial version of ROBOT was developed by James A. Overton, based on requirements and designs given by Chris Mungall, Heiko Dietze and David Osumi-Sutherland.
 This initial version was funded by P41 grant 5P41HG002273-09 to the Gene Ontology Consortium.